 - IAIR Framework for embedding diversity and inclusion in the insolvency profession – a document outlining IAIR’s framework for diversity.

 - Benefits of diversity paper – a document outlining the benefits of diversity to highlight for members the importance of diversity for the insolvency profession.

 - Research and resource database – a living document that members can add to, which provides a shared resource of information and consideration of knowledge as it relates to diversity.
 Additions to that database would be very welcome and will help advance this important work.

 - Example Diversity Survey - a survey framework created to assist IAIR member countries should they wish to conduct a survey in their jurisdiction.

 Achieving greater diversity and gender balance in the international insolvency profession is important - confidence in the system can be eroded if the profession is not reflective of the wider community.
 While there are many contributing factors, there is wide-spread agreement among member organisations that IAIR has a role to play in improving the balance.

-It is hoped that the Diversity Framework, Benefits of Diversity paper, and Diversity resources database will assist member organisations in their work in relation to diversity, and in promoting gender balance amongst registered practitioners within their respective jurisdiction.
+It is hoped that the Diversity Framework, Benefits of Diversity paper, Diversity Resources Database and Diversity Survey will assist member organisations in their work in relation to diversity, and in promoting gender balance amongst registered practitioners within their respective jurisdiction.